 The majority of radio telescopes is located in the northern hemisphere.
 Few existing telescopes are over-subscribed.
 To make things worse, budgeting restriction for last 2-5 years reduced the amount of time existing radiotelecopes at the south are available to work for sciences, f.e.
 Parkes and Mopra.
 In this situation a large dedicated program on existing radioastronomical facilities is highly problematic.
-Our group spend XXX years for converting a former telecommunication 32-m dish in Warkworth (latitude: -36.4° , longitude: 174.7°), New Zealand, to a working radiotelescope.
-In 2014 first successful results at 6.7 GHz receiver were obtained Petrov et al. (2015) and in August 2017 first successful observations using a 8 GHz receiver were made.
-There is a smaller 12m radiotelescope designed for geodesy also equipped with a 8 GHz receiver at 185.226 meter distance from the 32m telescope.
-Since August 2017 both telescopes participate in VLBI observations at X-band (8 GHz).
+Our group spend XXX years for converting a former telecommunication 32-m dish in Warkworth (latitude: $-36.4^{\circ}$ , longitude: $174.7^{\circ}$ ), New Zealand, to a working radiotelescope.
+In 2014 the first successful results at 6.7 GHz receiver were obtained (Petrov et al., 2015) and in August 2017 first successful observations using a 8 GHz receiver were made.
+There is a smaller 12m radio-telescope designed for geodesy also equipped with a 8 GHz receiver at a distance of 185.226 meter from the 32m telescope.
+Since August 2017 both telescopes are participating in VLBI observations at X-band (8 GHz).
 Analysis of VLBI results at 185m long baseline showed excellent performance: residual phase delays over 24 hour period has a scatter of 5 ps, i.e. phase is stable with rms of 15° and fringe amplitude is also stable.

 This prompts us to propose a program of using a former telecommunication dish and the geodetic radio telescope as a radio interferometer suitable for source flux density monitoring.
-We measured sensitivity of the interferometer and found that we can determine flux density of a 50 mJy source with the thermal noise of 5 mJy using 8 minute integration time.
+We measured the sensitivity of the interferometer and found that we can determine flux density of a 50 mJy source with the thermal noise of 5 mJy using 8 minute integration time.